 Areas for improvement

-Thomas is an impressive 2022 NFL Draft prospect who will only rise up boards with an impressive performance at the Reese’s Senior Bowl.
-It’s difficult to find serious flaws in the San Diego State defensive end’s scouting report.
-However, there are some areas where he doesn’t quite match up to the very top tier of his pass-rush peers.
+Thomas is an impressive 2022 NFL Draft prospect whose opportunity to establish himself on this class was hampered by injury in the early part of Senior Bowl week.
+While he possesses an impressive scouting report, there are some areas where he doesn’t quite match up to the top tier of his pass-rush peers.

-While Thomas is an exceptional pass rusher, he doesn’t possess elite bend of a Kayvon Thibodeaux in this NFL Draft class.
+While Thomas is an exceptional pass rusher, he doesn’t possess elite bend.
 His bend is sufficient, and given his size, you could even go as far as to say excellent.
-But in an NFL landscape trending towards bendier edge players, that might halt his ascent up the class.
+But in an NFL landscape trending towards bendier edge rushers, that might halt his ascent up the class.

 As a pass rusher, Thomas creates a lot of pressure.
 However, he hasn’t been hyper-productive during his career.
-Sometimes he can arrive on the scene a second too late, especially when rushing around the outside track.
+Sometimes he arrives on the scene a second too late, especially when rushing around the outside track.
 That slight delay can make a big difference, especially at the next level.

 Thomas’ Player Profile

-With mere months until the 2022 NFL Draft, Thomas is rapidly rising up boards as a potential first-round selection.
-His outstanding performances and production for San Diego State have begun to earn him national attention.
+An impressive 2022 NFL Draft prospect, Thomas’ outstanding performances and production for San Diego State have earned him some national attention.
 However, the spotlight hasn’t always shone brightly on the Carlsbad, California, native.
 In fact, he was just a three-star recruit in the 2018 class, barely making it into the top 2,000 players in the nation.

-Furthermore, he sat outside the top 100 players at his position.
+Furthermore, he sat outside the top 100 players at his position as per 247 Sports.
 Although positional versatility is a blessing in the draft process, when you bounce from position to position early in your high school career, it can dilute your stock and blur your profile.
-Thomas had played on either side of the trenches in youth football, as an LB early at Carlsbad High, and finishing his final two years splitting time between TE and DE.
+Thomas had played on either side of the trenches in youth football, as an LB early at Carlsbad High, and finished his final two years splitting time between TE and DE.

 At 6’5″ and 235 pounds, Thomas didn’t have the physical profile of a game-wrecking college defensive end.
 Additionally, with just 9.5 sacks and 5 tackles for loss during his junior and senior seasons, he didn’t have the production of an elite high school recruit either.